First Russian circumnavigation: Equator

-The ships crossed the equator at 22:30 on November 26 at 24° 20' west longitude.
-On both ships, the crews shouted "hurray!" three times.
-The ceremony was held the next day.
-Krusenstern, as one who had already crossed the equator, conducted the ceremony.
+The ships crossed the equator on November 26, with a ceremony on November 27.
+Krusenstern, who had crossed the equator before, conducted the ceremony.
 The parade with an artillery salute was staged on both ships.
-Lisyansky ordered to prepare a soup with potatoes and pumpkins for the Neva crew, to fry ducks and to bake pudding and to grant one bottle of porter for each three people.
-On Nadezhda quartermaster Ivan Kurganov who "had excellent abilities and gift of speech" dressed up in Neptune and gave vodka to the crew that got "pretty drunk" afterwards.
-Judging by the Ratmanov's diary, ambassador Rezanov "came to the quarterdeck, wallowed along, raised arms and legs to the sky, constantly shouted "hurray!" to Krusenstern".
+Lisyansky requested a soup with potatoes and pumpkins for the Neva crew, to fry duck and to bake pudding, and to grant one bottle of porter for every three people.
+On the Nadezhda, quartermaster Ivan Kurganov, who "had excellent abilities and gift of speech" dressed up as Neptune and gave vodka to the crew that got "pretty drunk" afterwards.
+Rezanov, too, "came to the quarterdeck, wallowed along, raised [his] arms and legs to the sky, [and] constantly shouted 'hurray!' to Krusenstern."

-After they reached 20° south longitude, Krusenstern searched in vain for Ascension Island, the position of which was very inconsistent.
-Lisyansky all the more willingly agreed to the search because it did not require deviating from the main course.
-It was not possible to determine the position of the island, and the sailors considered it non-existent.
-According to the other version, both captains perfectly knew the location of the island and searched for the archipelago Trindade and Martin Vaz.
-In several years after, navigator Vasily Golovnin also coordinated the search during his voyage around-the-world on the sloop "Kamchatka".
+After reaching 20° south, Krusenstern searched in vain for Ascension Island.
+Lisyansky agreed to the search because it did not require deviating from the main course.
+It was impossible to determine the island's position, and the sailors considered it nonexistent.
+According to another version, both captains perfectly knew the island's location and were seeking the archipelago Trindade and Martim Vaz.